mcd500/teep-device/docs/building_without_docker.md

 ## OP-TEE

-instruction to build `TEEP-Device` with OP-TEE.
+Instruction to build `TEEP-Device` with OP-TEE.
 The OP-TEE and its supporting sources must be built and installed on the build environment beforehand.
 Refer to the OP-TEE section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build